-Leon Scott Kennedy is one of two main protagonists in Resident Evil 2, and the central character featured in Resident Evil 4.
-In his initial appearance, Leon is a rookie officer employed by the Raccoon City Police Department amidst the T-Virus outbreak that would consume the city.
+Leon Scott Kennedy is one of two main protagonists in Resident Evil 2, the central hero featured in Resident Evil 4, and one of several protagonists in Resident Evil 6.
+In his initial appearance, Leon is a rookie cop employed by the Raccoon City Police Department amidst the T-Virus outbreak that would consume the city.
 In subsequent appearances, he is a well-trained, highly-skilled government agent specializing in the containment and elimination of bio-organic weapons.

 Leon is showcased as a playable character in the non-canonical Game Boy Color title Resident Evil: Gaiden, and stands alongside fellow Raccoon City survivor Claire Redfield in the feature-length CG film Resident Evil: Degeneration.
-The story of his survival of the Raccoon City incident is recounted in Resident Evil: The Darkside Chronicles, and he is poised to be the protagonist of Capcom's sophomore CG film outing in Resident Evil: Damnation.
-He is voiced by Paul Haddad in Resident Evil 2, and by Paul Mercier in all of his following appearances up until Resident Evil: Operation Raccoon City, where he was voiced by Christian Lanz, and then Matthew Mercer who voiced him Resident Evil: Damnation and then Resident Evil 6.
+The story of his survival of the Raccoon City incident is recounted in Resident Evil: The Darkside Chronicles, and he is also the protagonist of Capcom's second CG film outing in Resident Evil: Damnation.
+He is voiced by Paul Haddad in Resident Evil 2, and by Paul Mercier in all of his following appearances up until Resident Evil: Operation Raccoon City, where he was voiced by Christian Lanz, and then Matthew Mercer took the role for the movie Resident Evil: Damnation and Resident Evil 6.

-On the live-action side of things, Brad Renfro portrayed Leon for a Japanese advertisement (directed by George Romero) for Resident Evil 2, and Johann Urb plays as Leon for the Resident Evil movie Resident Evil: Retribution.
+On the live-action side of things, Brad Renfro portrayed Leon for a Japanese advertisement (directed by George Romero) for Resident Evil 2, and Johann Urb plays Leon in the movie Resident Evil: Retribution.